sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 calculate the probability of an event, must inevitably come up with the same answer.

 However, it also has undesirable characteristics.
-First, infinite sequences do not exist in the physical world.
+Infinite sequences do not really exist in the physical world.
 Suppose you picked up a coin from your pocket and started to flip it.
-Every time it lands it impacts on the ground.
-Each impact wears the coin down a bit.
+Every time it lands it impacts on the ground, and each impact wears the coin down a bit.
 Eventually the coin will be destroyed.
 So, one might ask whether it really makes sense to pretend that an “infinite” sequence of coin flips is even a meaningful concept, or an objective one.
 We can not say that an “infinite sequence” of events is a real thing in the physical universe, because the physical universe does not allow infinite anything.
 More seriously, the frequentist definition has a narrow scope.
 There are lots of things out there that human beings are happy to assign probability to in everyday language, but cannot (even in theory) be mapped onto a hypothetical sequence of events.
 For instance, if a meteorologist comes on TV and says “the probability of rain in Adelaide on 2 November 2048 is 60\%” we humans are happy to accept this.
 But it is not clear how to define this in frequentist terms.
 There is only one city of Adelaide, and only one 2 November 2048.
 There is no infinite sequence of events here, just a one-off thing.
 Frequentist probability genuinely *forbids* us from making probability statements about a single event.
 From the frequentist perspective it will either rain tomorrow or it will not.